jamalrucse/Thesis/README.md

 # Thesis
-This repository contains all my under graduate thesis pre-defense and defense resource
+This repository contains all my under graduate thesis pre-defense and defense resources